-Apache ORC is a powerful big data tool with many features that can benefit your business.
+Apache ORC is a large-scale storage data tool with many features that can benefit your business.
 Some of its pros include performance and indexing.
 However, it has some cons, such as its learning curve and user interface.

 This guide provides you with Apache ORC features, pros, and cons to determine if it’s the right solution for your organization’s needs.

 In recent years, Apache ORC has become one of the most popular formats for storing large datasets in business and manufacturing.

 It offers advantages over other data storage alternatives, such as Parquet, because it compresses columnar data efficiently and is compatible with various open-source technologies.